symbol/symbol-docs/source/concepts/receipt.rst

     :delim: ;

     **Core**;;;
-    0x4321; Harvest_Fee; :ref:`BalanceCredit <balance-change-receipt>`; The recipient, account and amount of fees received for harvesting a block.
+    0x2143; Harvest_Fee; :ref:`BalanceCredit <balance-change-receipt>`; The recipient, account and amount of fees received for harvesting a block.
 It is recorded when a block is :doc:`harvested <harvesting>`.
-    0x43F1; Address_Alias_Resolution; :ref:`Alias Resolution <resolution-statement>`; The unresolved and resolved :doc:`alias <namespace>`.
+    0xF143; Address_Alias_Resolution; :ref:`Alias Resolution <resolution-statement>`; The unresolved and resolved :doc:`alias <namespace>`.
 It is recorded when a transaction indicates a valid address alias instead of an address.
-    0x43F2; Mosaic_Alias_Resolution; :ref:`Alias Resolution <resolution-statement>`; The unresolved and resolved alias.
+    0xF243; Mosaic_Alias_Resolution; :ref:`Alias Resolution <resolution-statement>`; The unresolved and resolved alias.
 It is recorded when a transaction indicates a valid mosaic alias instead of a mosaicId.
-    0x43E1; Transaction_Group;  :ref:`Aggregate <transaction-statement>`; A collection of state changes for a given source.
+    0xE143; Transaction_Group;  :ref:`Aggregate <transaction-statement>`; A collection of state changes for a given source.
 It is recorded when a state change receipt is issued.
     **Mosaic**;;;
-    0x4D41; Mosaic_Expired; :ref:`ArtifactExpiry <artifact-expiry-receipt>`; The mosaicId expiring in this block.
+    0x414D; Mosaic_Expired; :ref:`ArtifactExpiry <artifact-expiry-receipt>`; The mosaicId expiring in this block.
 It is recorded when a :doc:`mosaic <mosaic>` expires.
-    0x4D12; Mosaic_Levy; :ref:`BalanceTransfer <balance-transfer-receipt>`; The sender and recipient of the levied mosaic, the mosaicId and amount.
+    0x124D; Mosaic_Levy; :ref:`BalanceTransfer <balance-transfer-receipt>`; The sender and recipient of the levied mosaic, the mosaicId and amount.
 It is recorded when a transaction has a levied mosaic.
-    0x4D13; Mosaic_Rental_Fee; :ref:`BalanceTransfer <balance-transfer-receipt>`; The sender and recipient of the mosaicId and amount representing the cost of registering the mosaic.
+    0x134D; Mosaic_Rental_Fee; :ref:`BalanceTransfer <balance-transfer-receipt>`; The sender and recipient of the mosaicId and amount representing the cost of registering the mosaic.
 It is recorded when a mosaic is registered.
     **Namespace**;;;
-    0x4E41; Namespace_Expired; :ref:`ArtifactExpiry <artifact-expiry-receipt>`; The namespaceId expiring in this block.
+    0x414E; Namespace_Expired; :ref:`ArtifactExpiry <artifact-expiry-receipt>`; The namespaceId expiring in this block.
 It is recorded when a :doc:`namespace <namespace>` expires.
-    0x4E12; Namespace_Rental_Fee; :ref:`BalanceTransfer <balance-transfer-receipt>`; The sender and recipient of the mosaicId and amount representing the cost of extending the namespace.
+    0x124E; Namespace_Rental_Fee; :ref:`BalanceTransfer <balance-transfer-receipt>`; The sender and recipient of the mosaicId and amount representing the cost of extending the namespace.
 It is recorded when a namespace is registered or its duration is extended.
     **HashLock**;;;
-    0x4831; LockHash_Created; :ref:`BalanceDebit <balance-transfer-receipt>`; The lockhash  sender, mosaicId and amount locked.
+    0x3148; LockHash_Created; :ref:`BalanceDebit <balance-change-receipt>`; The lockhash  sender, mosaicId and amount locked.
 It is recorded when a valid :ref:`HashLockTransaction <hash-lock-transaction>` is announced.
-    0x4822; LockHash_Completed; :ref:`BalanceCredit <balance-change-receipt>`; The hashlock sender, mosaicId and amount locked that is returned.
+    0x2248; LockHash_Completed; :ref:`BalanceCredit <balance-change-receipt>`; The hashlock sender, mosaicId and amount locked that is returned.
 It is recorded when an aggregate bonded transaction linked to the hash completes.
-    0x4823; LockHash_Expired; :ref:`BalanceCredit <balance-change-receipt>`; The account receiving the locked mosaic, the mosaicId and the amount.
+    0x2348; LockHash_Expired; :ref:`BalanceCredit <balance-change-receipt>`; The account receiving the locked mosaic, the mosaicId and the amount.
 It is recorded when a lock hash expires.
     **SecretLock**;;;
-    0x5231; LockSecret_Created; :ref:`BalanceDebit <balance-change-receipt>`; The secretlock sender, mosaicId and amount locked.
+    0x3152; LockSecret_Created; :ref:`BalanceDebit <balance-change-receipt>`; The secretlock sender, mosaicId and amount locked.
 It is recorded when a valid :ref:`SecretLockTransaction <secret-lock-transaction>` is announced.
-    0x5222; LockSecret_Completed; :ref:`BalanceCredit <balance-change-receipt>`; The secretlock recipient, mosaicId and amount locked.
+    0x2252; LockSecret_Completed; :ref:`BalanceCredit <balance-change-receipt>`; The secretlock recipient, mosaicId and amount locked.
 It is recorded when a secretlock is proved.
-    0x5223; LockSecret_Expired; :ref:`BalanceCredit <balance-change-receipt>`; The account receiving the locked mosaic, the mosaicId and the amount.
+    0x2352; LockSecret_Expired; :ref:`BalanceCredit <balance-change-receipt>`; The account receiving the locked mosaic, the mosaicId and the amount.
 It is recorded when a secretlock expires.

 *******
 Schemas